debolk/deursoos/readme.md

 ## Technology
 The system consists of a few files working in tandem. `scan` is a bash-script that is started on boot.
 It starts `read.php` which connects to the scanner and waits for a valid card to be presented.

 When a valid card is presented, this script prints a standarized id to STDOUT.
 This output is read by `scan` and fed to `authenticate.php`.
 This second script connects to LDAP and determines whether the door should be opened.
 If the user can enter the door, the script calls `open`, which opens the door.
-If the card is not found in LDAP, the script calls `log_unknown` to save the card as an unknown detection for later reference.
+If the card is not found in LDAP, the script saves the card ID and current date and time for later reference to `failures.txt`.

 Directly afterwards, `authenticate.php` calls `set_state.php` to notify the user of its decision.